-• Data Protection: Toolkit for schools
+Guidance documents: Data Protection: Toolkit for schools

-20. Managing complaints
+17. Managing complaints

 In line with our school ethos and culture, we encourage children and parents/carers to talk to us if they are unhappy with anything to do with school.
-We have a robust internal investigation process.
+We have an internal investigation process.

-Our complaints policy states clearly the various stages of complaint and where to escalate concerns following completion and outcome of our complaints process.
+Our complaints policy outlines the various stages of complaint and where to escalate concerns following completion and outcome of our complaints process.
 Our complaints policy is available on our school website for parents/carers and is also available on request.

 Safeguarding concerns should be raised with school immediately.
-If a concern means a child is at immediate risk, then the individual needs to contact Staffordshire Childrens Advice and Support Team on (0300 111 8007).
-All visitors are given safeguarding information which outlines how to share concerns and code of conduct expected by visitors/contractors.
+If a concern means a child is at immediate risk, then the individual needs to contact Staffordshire Children's Advice and Support Team on (0300 111 8007).
+All visitors are given safeguarding information which outlines how to share concerns and basic expectations of visitors/contractors.